1VinceP/home-portal/notes.md

   password: String,
   image: String,
   admin: Boolean,
-  Manager: Boolean,
+  manager: Boolean,
   child: Function, // if not admin or manager
-  canEditSelf: Array, // list of own properties this user can edit
-  canEditChild: Array, // list of child user properties this user can edit
   tasks: Array, // list of assigned tasks
   rewards: Array, // list of purchased rewards
   events: Array, // list of calendar events related to this user
   points: Number, // quantity of accumulated points
   settings: {
-    permissions: Array, // only modifiable by Admin
+    permissions: { // only modifiable by Admin
+      canEditSelf: Array, // list of own properties this user can edit
+      canEditChild: Array, // list of child user properties this user can edit },
-    accountSettings: Array,
+    accountSettings: Object,
   },
   meta: {
     createdOn: Date,